gbirke/php-xdebug-phpstorm-playground/docs/SETUP.md

     LOCAL_IP="$(hostname -I | awk '{print $1}')" && echo ${LOCAL_IP}

+An alternative to `export` is to create a file called `.env` that contains the line

+    LOCAL_IP=192.168.0.7

 To start the environment with Xdebug, run

     docker-compose -f docker-compose.yml -f docker-compose.debug.yml up